KristapsRigasts/KristapsRigasts/README.md

 ## :sunny: My latest work:

 ### [Booking App](https://github.com/KristapsRigasts/booking_app)
 Allows you to sign-up and log-in to the page.
 Add apartment for rent with availability (from-till), rate per night.
 Edit apartment information if loged-in user is the one who listed this apartment for rent.
-You can rate apartment with :star:, leave review about your stay.
+You can rate apartment with :star::star::star::star::star:, leave review about your stay.
 You can make reservation for selected apartment or view available apartments for your selected dates.
 You can view your reservation information with period, rate per night and total amount per period.

 ### [Stock Market](https://github.com/KristapsRigasts/stock_api)
 App that follows the Stock Market, for monitoring 4 selected companies and searching the ones you select.